BajtekRogue/Gelang-Compiler/README.md

 - `<inputFilePath>` is the path to Gelang source code
 - `<outputFilePath>` is the path to the compiled code in GeAssembly

-`-g` flag enables labels in generated assembly
+`-g` flag enables labels in the generated assembly

 # Errors:
 ## Variables